TRaSH-Guides/Guides/docs/Downloaders/Deluge/Deluge-Basic-Setup.md

 !!! note ""
     Keep in mind I've setup my paths so it works with hardlinks and you get instant moves.

-!!! warning ""
+!!! attention ""
+    The default path setup recommended by some docker developers that encourages people to use mounts like `/movies`, `/tv` and `/downloads` is very suboptimal.
+It is the easiest way to get started.
+While easy to use, it has a major drawback.
+Mainly losing the ability to hardlink or instant move.

-    The default path setup used by [Linux|Server.io](https://hub.docker.com/r/linuxserver/) don't support hardlinks and instant moves, but you're able to change this, by not using the pre-defined paths like `/downloads` `/movies` and `/tv` and use paths like `/data/downloads`, `/data/media/movies` and `/data/media/tv`.
+    But you're able to change this, by not using the pre-defined/recommended paths like:

+    - `/downloads` => `/data/downloads`
+    - `/movies` => `/data/media/movies`
+    - `/tv` => `/data/media/tv`.
 ------

 ## Soon